 2. For purposes of their study, the authors split the Danish women into three age brackets: aged 35-54, “women who were too young to benefit from screening”; aged 55- 74, “women who could benefit from screening”; and 75 – 84, “older age groups.”
 This assumption, that women under the age of 55 can’t benefit from mammography, introduces circular reasoning into the study, right from the start.

 I’m not sure why the BMJ published this paper.
-I’m concerned, really, that it’s agenda-driven work.
-The authors state, up front, that their findings contradict those of 2005 report drawn from a distinct but overlapping data set, that mammography was associated with a 25% reduction in breast cancer deaths in Denmark.
+I’m concerned that it’s agenda-driven work.
+The authors admit that their findings contradict those of 2005 report drawn from a distinct but overlapping data set, that mammography was associated with a 25% reduction in breast cancer deaths in Denmark.

 What’s curious is that the researchers do in the end identify a possible small cancer mortality reduction among the younger women.
 In their words: